-Written by Steven Zaillian and Aaron Sorkin (screenplay), Michael
+Written by Steven Zaillian and Aaron Sorkin (screenplay), Michael Lewis (book)

 Starring: Brad Pitt, Jonah Hill, Philip Seymour Hoffman

-Gun Preacher (Sep.
+Kieran’s Critic’s Pick: Machine Gun Preacher (Sep.
 23 - Limited)

 This type of movie has been popular with the awards bodies, Schindler’s List and Hotel Rwanda being examples, though it could be more along the lines of well-received but not awarded like with Blood Diamond.
 Either way, Forster’s movie brings us the first story about the Darfur conflict — no, I’m not counting Uwe Boll’s attempt.

 Directed by Marc Forster